UpputuriPriyanka/ML2021_ASSIGNMENT-2/README.md

 # ML2021_ASSIGNMENT-2
 web page.
-we have done this Webpage in a team of two members
+we have done this Webpage in a team of two members\n
 CONTRIBUTORS:
 1.VADLAMURI KUMAR-18PA1A05G3
 2.UPPUTURI PRIYANKA-19PA1A05I2

 OBJECTIVE:
-Our webpage provides a detailed information about three tasks 1.LUXURY HOTELS
+Our webpage provides a detailed information about three tasks
-2.MOVIES
+* LUXURY HOTELS
+* MOVIES
-3.FESTIVALS OF 2020
+* FESTIVALS OF 2020

 DESCRIPTION:
 This webpage has a home page which offers Three choices for a User